Views 837

 - Pull Both Threads to the Back: After you have both threads, pull them gently under the presser foot and towards the back of the machine.
 Make sure they are not tangled.

 Taking a moment to properly pull up the bobbin thread can save a lot of frustration later.
-It ensures that your stitches start off evenly and prevents any thread jams or tangles.
+It ensures that your stitches start evenly and prevents any thread jams or tangles.

 By following these steps, you’ll be sure to have a smooth start to your sewing project.
 If you struggle with a different machine, like a Pfaff Select, check the bobbin orientation.
 It can vary between models.